8/31/2025

 Maple Syrup-Mustard Dip

 I don't really have a recipe.
-Just use about equal amounts of French mustard and real maple syrup in a custard cup, then stirred it altogether with a spoon.
+Just use about equal amounts of yellow mustard and real maple syrup in a custard cup, then stirred it altogether with a spoon.
 Great with Dino's gluten-free chicken nuggets.

 ~~ <> @ <> ~~